Isostasy with Love: I Elastic equilibrium

 \section{Love numbers if homogeneous shell}

 {D.\arabic{equation}} Consider an incompressible 3-layer body with a homogeneous shell (the ocean and the core are not necessarily homogeneous).
-This problem can be solved analytically with the propagator matrix method (see Appendix~\ref{MethodsIsotropic}).
+This problem is solved analytically with the propagator matrix method (Appendix~\ref{AppendixMethodsIsotropic}).
 Since the shell is homogeneous, the shell propagator matrix and its inverse appear each once in the elastic-gravitational equations.
-The Love numbers can thus be written as the ratio of two degree-2 polynomials in the shear modulus of the shell.
+The Love numbers can thus be written as the ratio of two degree-two polynomials in the shear modulus of the shell.